blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_zoom_3.png)

 What about the transition from aperiodicity back to periodicity?
 There is also a pattern here: the convergence of 'favored' values tangentially leads to a transition from chaotic, aperiodic iteration to periodic.
+Note that the following is only conjectural.

 Recall that areas with higher point density correspond to population values that appear more often over many iterations.
 With increases in $r$, these populations that are more probable, the 'favored' populations, change.
 There is always more than one favored population size, and occasionally with increases in $r$ two different favored sizes can converge to become one.
 If the difference between two favored sizes goes to 0 at a decreasing rate, increasing $r$ leads to periodicity from aperiodicity.

-This can be clearly seen with a look at the map: if lines of higher density in chaotic regions approach but do not cross, there is a region of periodicity immediately following.
+This can be clearly seen with a look at the map: if dense areas in chaotic regions approach but do not cross, there is a region of periodicity immediately following.
 If these lines approach and cross (if they approach at a rate that does not decrease to 0), then aperiodicity remains for subsequent, slightly larger values of $r$.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_zoom_4.png)